rss logo

 [libdefaults] default_realm = STD.LOCAL kdc_timesync = 1 ccache_type = 4 forwardable = true proxiable = true fcc-mit-ticketflags = true allow_weak_crypto = false [realms] STD.LOCAL = { kdc = nfs.std.local admin_server = nfs.std.local default_domain = std.local } [domain_realm] .std.local = STD.LOCAL std.local = STD.LOCAL

-• Add it from the client with Kerberos:
+• Add it from the client using Kerberos:

 [root@arch ~]# kadmin -p kdcadmin/admin@STD.LOCAL Authenticating as principal kdcadmin/admin@STD.LOCAL with password.
 Password for kdcadmin/admin@STD.LOCAL: $superKDC$2000 kadmin: ktadd nfs/arch.std.local Entry for principal nfs/arch.std.local with kvno 3, encryption type aes256-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
 Entry for principal nfs/arch.std.local with kvno 3, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab. kadmin: exit